Hyperbolicity in presence of a large local system: Generalities on large local systems

 \subsection{Monodromy groups}

 Let $k$ be a field.
-Let $\cL$ be a $k$-local system on a connected complex space $X$.
-For any $x \in X$, one has the corresponding monodromy representation $\pi_1(X,x) \to \GL(\cL_x)$.
-By definition, the monodromy group of $\cL$ is the image of the monodromy representation, and the algebraic monodromy group of $\cL$ is the Zariski-closure of the image of the monodromy representation.
-Differents points in $X$ yield isomorphic groups, respectively $k$-algebraic groups.
+Let $\cL$ be a local system in $k$-vector spaces on a connected complex analytic space $X$.
+For $x \in X$, let $\rho_x \colon \pi_1(X, x) \to \GL(\cL_x)$ be the corresponding monodromy representation.
+The monodromy group of $\cL$ (with respect to the base-point $x$) is by definition the image of $\rho_x$; its Zariski-closure in $\GL(\cL_x)$ is called the algebraic monodromy group.
+Different points in $X$ yield isomorphic groups, respectively $k$-algebraic groups.